Fresh & Minty Pineapple and Spinach Smoothie | 20g Protein

 Protein Pineapple Smoothie with Yogurt

-For example, you could drink this pineapple and spinach smoothie for weight loss because it is high in protein (20g per serving), thanks to the fact that we make our pineapple smoothie with yogurt.
+For example, you could drink this pineapple and spinach smoothie is one of our favorite weight loss smoothies because it is high in protein (20g per serving), thanks to the fact that we make our pineapple smoothie with yogurt .

 Protein is the most filling macronutrient, so a serving of pineapple and spinach smoothie is going to keep you going for longer than something with the equivalent calories but less protein.